wladmis/xext-rexsec/README.rst

 is even more strict mode (policy) where confined clients only can do anything with resources they own.

-All clients are divided by trusted and confined clients.
+All clients are divided into trusted and confined clients.
 See `TRUSTED CLIENTS`_.

-ALTSec's lifetime modes are divided on several stages.
-When X starts, altsec run in the *insecure mode*, all clients started in this mode are marked as *trusted*.
-This mode longs until some Window Manager started.
+ALTSec's lifetime modes are divided into several stages.
+When X starts, altsec runs in the *insecure mode*, all clients started in this mode are marked as *trusted*.
+This mode lasts until some Window Manager started.
 After that altsec switches to the *secure mode*, and all clients started in this mode are marked as *confined* by default.